-Lean production is a Japanese approach to management that focuses on cutting out waste, whilst ensuring quality.
+Lean production is an approach to management that focuses on cutting out waste, whilst ensuring quality.
 This approach can be applied to all aspects of a business – from design, through production to distribution.

 Lean production aims to cut costs by making the business more efficient and responsive to market needs.

-This approach sets out to cut out all activities that do not add value to the production process, such as holding of stock, repairing faulty product and unnecessary movement of people and product around the plant.
+This approach sets out to cut out or minimise activities that do not add value to the production process, such as holding of stock, repairing faulty product and unnecessary movement of people and product around the business.